 If the furnace is installed in your storage or laundry room, make sure to keep the room organized.
 Items such as papers, wood scraps, clothes, and old rags can easily catch fire.
 Keep them securely stored at all costs.

 Concluding, the above-mentioned gas furnace safety tips will keep you and your loved ones secure.
-Therefore, make sure it is maintained by furnace services Long Island and also keep your eyes and ears out for anything unusual.
+Therefore, make sure it is maintained by furnace services ronkonkoma and also keep your eyes and ears out for anything unusual.